camunda/camunda-docs/versioned_docs/version-8.3/self-managed/platform-deployment/helm-kubernetes/platforms/amazon-eks/amazon-eks.md

   alb.ingress.kubernetes.io/scheme: internet-facing
   alb.ingress.kubernetes.io/target-type: ip
   ```
-  - this does not require the configuration of the [TLS on the ingress](https://kubernetes.io/docs/concepts/services-networking/ingress/#tls)
+  - This does not require the configuration of the [TLS on the ingress](https://kubernetes.io/docs/concepts/services-networking/ingress/#tls)
-  - if the AWS Load Balancer Controller is correctly setup, it will automatically pull the correct certificate from ACM based on the host name
+  - If the AWS Load Balancer Controller is correctly set up, it automatically pulls the correct certificate from ACM based on the host name.
-- this will result in the termination of the TLS within the Load Balancer.
+- This will result in the termination of the TLS within the LB.

+### Network Load Balancer (NLB)

-Alternatively one can use a **Network Load Balancer** (NLB) and requires:
+Alternatively, one can use a **Network Load Balancer** (NLB).
+This requires the following:

-- an ingress controller, preferably [ingress-nginx](https://github.com/kubernetes/ingress-nginx) deployed
+- An ingress controller, preferably [ingress-nginx](https://github.com/kubernetes/ingress-nginx) deployed.
-  - the ingress controller has to support gRPC and http2
+  - The ingress controller must support gRPC and http2.
-- a certificate preferably created with [Cert-Manager](https://cert-manager.io/)
+- A certificate, preferably created with [Cert-Manager](https://cert-manager.io/).
-- [TLS configured](https://kubernetes.io/docs/concepts/services-networking/ingress/#tls) on the ingress object
+- [TLS configured](https://kubernetes.io/docs/concepts/services-networking/ingress/#tls) on the ingress object.
-- This will result in the TLS being terminated in the ingress
+- This results in TLS termination in the ingress.

 ## Pitfalls to avoid